-Continuous improvement is the process in which ST examines its safety performance to identify safety deficiencies and carries out a plan to address the identified safety deficiencies.
-It consists of formal activities designed to evaluate the effectiveness of the SMS.
-This process includes Internal Safety Audit and Management Review.
+Continuous improvement is the process in which ST examines its safety performance to identify safety deficiencies and carries out a plan to address them.
+It consists of formal and informal activities designed to evaluate the effectiveness of the SMS.
+This process includes, but is not limited to, Internal Safety Audit and Management Review.

-The Manager - Security and Safety Management System reviews all audit findings, identified gaps and opportunities for improvement, and management review feedback to update and maintain critical SMS processes.
+The Enterprise Safety Division reviews all audit findings, identified gaps and opportunities for improvement, management review feedback, and requirements for review established by State Safety Oversight (SSO) to update and maintain critical SMS processes.
 The SMS Implementation Plan is updated to reflect the current improvement activities that have been identified.

-4.4.1 INTERNAL SAFETY AUDIT
+4.4.1 Internal Safety Audit

 Annual internal safety audits are conducted by the Audit Division to ensure compliance is maintained and objectives are met.
 The Audit Division is independent of operations, maintenance, and safety processes.
-The Audit Director maintains the Agency Audit Plan with 3-year audit schedules.
+The Deputy Executive Director of Audit maintains the Agency Audit Plan with 3-year audit schedules.